Find an Orthodontist near you

 Open bite

 A malocclusion where the teeth don’t make contact with each other.
 An anterior open bite is where the front teeth don’t make contact while the back teeth are touching.
-A posterior open bite is where the back teeth don’t touch while the front teeth are together.
+A posterior open bite is where the back teeth don’t touch while the front teeth are touching.

 Orthodontist